Oklahoma Student Loans And Financial Aid Programs

 Future Teachers Scholarship

-The Future Teachers Scholarship Program was established by the Oklahoma State Regents for Higher Education as an incentive to encourage the preparation of teachers in critical shortage areas in the public schools of Oklahoma.
+The Future Teachers Scholarship Program ("Inspired To Teach Program") was established by the Oklahoma State Regents for Higher Education as an incentive to encourage the preparation of teachers in critical shortage areas in the public schools of Oklahoma.

 An award amount for each nominated student will be determined by the college the student attends.
 The maximum award amount is $1,500 per year.